Virtual Control Contraction Metrics: Convex Nonlinear Feedback Design via Behavioral Embedding: Introduction

-In contrast, for the much stronger problem of \textit{universal stabilization} -- i.e. global exponential stabilization of \textit{all} trajectories -- the concept of a \textit{control contraction metric} (CCM) leads to convex conditions analogous to those for the LTI case \cite{Manchester:2017}, and can easily be extended to disturbance rejection and robust stabilization \cite{Manchester:2018}.
-This work builds on contraction analysis \cite{Lohmiller:1998}, extending it to address constructive control design.
+In contrast, for the much stronger problem of \textit{universal stabilization} -- i.e., global exponential stabilization of \textit{all} trajectories -- the concept of a \textit{control contraction metric} (CCM) leads to convex conditions analogous to those for the LTI case \cite{Manchester:2017}, and has been extended to disturbance rejection and robust stabilization \cite{Manchester:2018}.
+This concept builds on contraction analysis \cite{Lohmiller:1998}, extending it to address constructive control design.
 The main idea of contraction analysis is that local stability of \textit{all} trajectories of a nonlinear system implies global stability of all trajectories.
-Hence stability can be addressed via analysis of an infinite family of linear systems (the local linearizations along trajectories) and is decoupled from the specification of particular trajectories.
+Hence, stability can be addressed via analysis of an infinite family of linear systems (the local linearizations along trajectories) and is decoupled from the specification of particular trajectories.
 To establish stability of an LTI system or to stabilize one, it is sufficient to search via semidefinite programming for a quadratic Lyapunov function or CLF \cite{Boyd:1994}.
 In CCM synthesis, this is replaced by a smoothly state-varying quadratic form that measures infinitesimal distances, i.e. a Riemannian metric.
-The resulting search is still convex, and is defined via state-dependent \textit{pointwise} LMIs.
+The resulting search is still convex, and is defined via state-dependent \textit{point-wise} LMIs.

 Nevertheless, for some systems the requirements for existence of a CCM may be too stringent.
-For example, in a \textit{set-point tracking} problem it may be desired to globally stabilize a particular family of equilibria, a problem that is stronger than regulation but weaker than universal stabilization \cite{Hines:2011,Simpson-Porco:2019}.
+For example, in a \textit{set-point tracking} problem it may only be desired to globally stabilize a particular family of set-points: a problem that is stronger than regulation, but weaker than universal stabilization \cite{Hines:2011,Simpson-Porco:2019}.
+Motivated by such cases, in this paper we propose methods for achieving global exponential stability of all trajectories from a user-specified reference set $\Bc^*$.
+We call this problem \emph{$\Bc^*$-universal stabilization}, which covers a wide range of stabilization problems from regulation to tracking.

-In this paper, we develop an approach for such problems via the new concept of \textit{virtual control contraction metrics} (VCCMs) by combining CCMs with the concept of \textit{virtual systems}, introduced in \cite{Wang:2005}.
-The main idea of virtual systems is that a nonlinear system, which is not itself contracting, may still have certain stability properties that can be established via construction of an auxiliary observer-like system which \textit{is} contracting.
-In \cite{Wang:2005} the main application was oscillator synchronization.
-In this paper we show that a similar notion can lead to less restrictive conditions for control design.
-The earlier work \cite{Manchester:2018a} proposed a combination of CCM and virtual systems for the special case of mechanical systems, and similar concepts were further developed in \cite{Reyes:2019}.